-The cost comparison between building an ADU and buying a prefab unit is nuanced.
-Generally, a prefabricated ADU can be cheaper upfront due to controlled factory construction, which reduces material waste and labor time.
-However, site-built ADUs offer greater customization and may have lower per-square-foot costs for larger projects, though they face more variables like weather delays and contractor availability.
-Key factors include site preparation costs (foundation, utilities, permits), which are significant for both types.
-A prefab requires crane installation and transport logistics.
-Ultimately, a prefab might offer faster completion and predictable pricing, while a custom build allows for perfect integration with your property and specific needs.
-A detailed cost analysis with local contractors is essential.
+The cost comparison between building an ADU on-site and buying a prefabricated unit is nuanced.
+Generally, prefab ADUs can be cheaper upfront due to controlled factory construction, which reduces material waste and labor time.
+However, site-built ADUs offer greater customization and may have lower per-square-foot costs for larger projects, though they face more variables like weather delays and local labor rates.
+Key factors include site preparation costs (foundation, utilities) which are required for both, and local permit fees.
+A prefab might have a faster timeline, reducing financing costs.
+Ultimately, obtaining detailed quotes for both options specific to your property is essential for an accurate comparison.

 45 reviews